Government Business LoansAll you need to know about small business funding in Canada.

 Who IS Eligible?

 Just about everyone in Canada who has a startup or small business generating less than $10 million per year in revenue can qualify for the CSBFP.
-This is true whether your business is a corporation or a sole proprietorship.
-You can use the funds to purchase land or buildings, to purchase equipment, to pay for business registration fees, and even to renovate a leased property.
+You are eligible for financing whether your business is a corporation or a sole proprietorship.
+You can use government small business loans to purchase land or buildings, to purchase equipment, to pay for business registration fees, and even to renovate a leased property.
 In some cases, you can even use the funds to purchase an existing business.

 Who is NOT Eligible?